 - Preheat oven to 350 degrees and prepare an 8-inch loaf pan with grease and parchment paper.

-- In a medium-sized bowl combine the almond flour, baking powder, baking soda, and salt and blend.
+- In a large mixing bowl combine the almond flour, baking powder, baking soda, and salt and blend.

 - To the almond flour mixture, add the blueberries, and mix to coat.
 Set bowl aside.

-- In the bowl of a stand mixer blend the butter and sweetener until light and fluffy.
+- In the bowl of a stand mixer, or with a hand mixer, blend the butter and sweetener until light and fluffy.

 - To the butter and sweetener, add the cream cheese, vanilla, blueberry baking emulsion, and lemon juice.
 Blend together until fully incorporated.